Huang Shan-shan

 Huang Shan-shan (黃珊珊; born 18 October 1969), also known by her English name Vivian Huang, is a Taiwanese politician and lawyer currently affiliated with the Taiwan People's Party.

 Huang graduated from National Taiwan University with a Bachelor of Laws (LL.B.).
 She began her political career as a New Party member of the Taipei City Council in 1998.
 She left the New Party in 2001, and was a member of the People First Party from 2002 to 2023.
 In October 2019, she was appointed a deputy mayor of Taipei.
 Huang's resignation from the deputy mayorship took effect on 28 August 2022, and that year she ran for mayor of Taipei as a political independent, ultimately coming in third.

 Huang announced she had joined the Taiwan People's Party (TPP) on 6 April 2023, and said on that day that she was backing Ko Wen-je's bid for the presidency in the 2024 presidential election.
 Huang was elected to the Legislative Yuan in the 2024 legislative election as the first-ranked candidate on the TPP's proportional representation party list.
 The TPP nominated Huang to serve as the speaker of the 11th Legislative Yuan.
+In line with TPP regulations, Huang announced her resignation from the Legislative Yuan in January 2026.
+Huang announced her retirement from politics in September 2026.